 If your answer to all of the following questions is "yes," then you must apply for IRB approval of your research:

-1. Are you a member of the Middlebury College faculty or staff, or a student of the College, or will your research involve working with persons who are members of the College community, or with unpublished data collected from members of the College community?
+1. Are you a member of the Middlebury faculty or staff, or a Middlebury student, or will your research involve working with persons who are members of the Middlebury community, or with unpublished data collected from members of the Middlebury community?

 2. Are you doing original research?